the-turing-way/the-turing-way/chapters/reproducible_environments.md

 - Did that then ran `sudo docker container ls` to get a list of active containers which showed that one with a container ID which looks like a git SHA.
 - Did `sudo docker container stop the_SHA_like_thing` and the container stopped, so I no longer got the message I got before at "http://localhost:4000/", and when I ls the containers there's none because there's none running.
 - Redid it using port 3000 instead of 4000 and it worked fine, so 4000 isn't special.
+- Looking at [this](https://www.tutorialspoint.com/docker/docker_images.htm) tutorial (not open I don't think)
+- To remove an image do `sudo docker rmi image_name_or_sha`
+- There's docker kill, stop, pause, and unpause.
+Pause suspends processes running in the container, stop terminates them, kill is for terminating them when you don't case about being graceful about it.
+There's also restart which restarts after a stop.
+The syntax for using any of these is `sudo docker what_you_want_to_do container_ID`.
+Use exit to get out of the interactive bash shell if you started one.
+- use `sudo docker rm container_ID` to remove a container.

 - Now looking at [this](https://geohackweek.github.io/Introductory/docker-tutorial_temp/) tutorial **Creative Commons Attribution 3.0 Unported**
 - If I then run `docker run -i -t geohackweek2016/arraystutorial` then that image runs.
 The `-i -t` means that once I hit enter then I get a prefix "root@SHA_type_thing" in the terminal which I can then do standard linux commands with within the container.
 After experimenting with my own images find generally need `/bin/bash` at the end of this command on order to get the terminal as well as the `-i -t`.
 Not 100% sure why it wasn't needed for this example, maybe something in the dockerfile.
 Yeah.
 If you have `CMD ["/bin/bash"]` in the dockerfile then you don't need to have it when you run the container.
 - When I do `ls` I see the stuff in the continer which is comletly different to the directory I ran the image in.

-- Looking at [this](https://www.tutorialspoint.com/docker/docker_images.htm) tutorial (not open I don't think)
-- To remove an image do `sudo docker rmi image_name_or_sha`
-- There's docker kill, stop, pause, and unpause.
-Pause suspends processes running in the container, stop terminates them, kill is for terminating them when you don't case about being graceful about it.
-There's also restart which restarts after a stop.
-The syntax for using any of these is `sudo docker what_you_want_to_do container_ID`.
-Use exit to get out of the interactive bash shell if you started one.
-- use `sudo docker rm container_ID` to remove a container.

-### Copying files from and to containers
+### Copying files to and from running containers

 - Move a file from my computer into the container using
   ```